loveencounterflow/coffeelibre/README.md

 #### Bootstrapping

-In order to bring macro programming more into line with programming in NodeJS, we have to sort of 'bootstrap' so we get access to such important facilities as, for example, `require`ing modules and printing object APIs to the command line.
+In order to bring OOo JavaScript macro programming (which is done with the [Rhino VM](https://www.mozilla.org/rhino/)) more into line with programming in NodeJS, we have to sort of 'bootstrap' so we get access to such important facilities as, for example, `require`ing modules and printing object APIs to the command line.
 Here are the first few lines of `coffeelibre/src/main.coffee`, showing the shortest boilerplate i felt able to come up with: